Megan Rohrer: Early life and education

 Rohrer was born on April 3, 1980, in Sioux Falls, South Dakota.
-In 1998, they graduated from high school and enrolled at Augustana University to study religion.
-In college they came out as gay, and became president of the gay–straight alliance.
-They encountered resistance, threats, and attempted "cures" by fellow students for their sexuality.
+In 1998, he graduated from high school and enrolled at Augustana University to study religion.
+In college he came out as gay, and became president of the gay–straight alliance.
+He encountered resistance, threats, and attempted "cures" by fellow students for his sexuality.
 Rohrer graduated from Augustana in 2001.

-Rohrer moved to the San Francisco Bay Area in 2002 to continue their studies.
-By this time they had come to identify as transgender.
+Rohrer moved to the San Francisco Bay Area in 2002 to continue his studies.
+By this time he had come to identify as transgender.
 Rohrer attended Pacific Lutheran Theological Seminary before transferring to the Pacific School of Religion (PSR) in Berkeley, California, earning a Master of Divinity degree from PSR in 2005 and a Doctor of Ministry degree in 2016.
 In 2024, Rohrer successfully defended his Ph.D. dissertation titled "Trans The*logy Without Apology."
 His Ph.D. is in transformative studies through the California Institute of Integral Studies and his dissertation was later published through Wilgefortis Press.